-21.3.3 RRS 50.3(a) is amended to the extent that a spinnaker or a headsail may be tacked to a bowsprit.

-Headsail RRS 50.4 shall not apply.
-Any sail tacked down forward of the foremost mast which does not meet the definition of a spinnaker.
+- 21.3.3 RRS 55.3 is amended to the extent that a spinnaker, headsail or flying headsail may be tacked to a bowsprit. - Headsail ERS G.1.3(d) shall not apply.
+Any sail tacked down forward of the foremost mast which does not meet the definition of a spinnaker or flying headsail.
 A headsail may be hoisted from above the forestay rigging point.